harryheros/linuxtools/README.md

 ---

+Example usage:

+    curl -fsSL https://raw.githubusercontent.com/harryheros/LinuxTools/main/super/autolinux.sh | bash -s -- -u 24 -p "SecurePassword" --port 2222

+---

 # 🔐 Security Model

-AutoLinux is designed for controlled environments where the operator has full administrative access.
+AutoLinux is designed for controlled environments where the operator has administrative access to the target system.

-During installation:

-• remote access is enabled
-• authentication parameters are configurable
+Important notes:

 • no credentials are embedded in the script
+• authentication parameters must be provided explicitly
+• the script operates only on the target system

+---

 Post-installation recommendations:

 • change credentials immediately
-• enable SSH key authentication
+• configure SSH key authentication
-• restrict SSH access via firewall
 • disable password authentication if required
+• restrict SSH access using firewall rules

 ---